-2. Recipients (who have not already done so) are strongly encouraged to participate in the Mellon Prospectus Seminar (a noncredit, 2014-2015 academic year graduate course).
+2. Recipients (who have not already done so) are strongly encouraged to participate in the Mellon Prospectus Seminar (a noncredit, year-long graduate course).

 3. Recipients will be asked to submit a grant “update” by September 17, 2015 that lists the working title of their dissertation and includes a concise, jargon-free statement (not more than a few sentences) that very briefly describes their research project and summarizes how they used or still plan to use the funds.

 All students must complete the application online.
 If you've never accessed GSAS's online fellowships application system, you'll need to select "create a new account" from the application system login page.
 Once you have created your account and entered the system, select “Mellon Dissertation Research Grants” from the application page to begin your application.
 Your application does not have to be completed in one sitting; you may save it at any time and log back into the system to continue your work.
 Click here to access the login page and online application.
 Note: Even though a link to the online application system has been provided, the application will not be available until January 7, 2015.

 Supporting Documents You’ll Need to Upload to Your Application:

 1. Grant Proposal that includes your (I) Dissertation Description and (II) the Purpose of Research Grant (maximum of 4 double-spaced pages total).